-The disclosures required under Listing Rule 4.10.3 and referenced in Appendix 4G relate specifically to the 38 recommendations in the Principles and Recommendations.
-The principles themselves, and the commentary about the principles and recommendations, do not form part of the recommendations and therefore do not trigger any specific disclosure obligations under Listing Rule 4.10.3.10
+The disclosures required under listing rule 4.10.3 and referenced in Appendix 4G relate specifically to the recommendations in the Principles and Recommendations.
+The principles themselves, and the commentary on the recommendations, do not form part of the recommendations and therefore do not trigger any specific disclosure obligations under listing rule 4.10.3.